KazankovMarch/contact_manager-2_0/README.md

-# contact_manager-2_0
+# Contact_manager-2_0
-contact manager with  annotations developed by me
+Contact manager with annotations developed by me.
+Please, change "dad.properties" file  for your config.